DocsDeployment & Installation > On-Prem Deployment & Installation

 UDP

-Port for SNMP polling from vuSmartMaps onto network/security devices
+Port for SNMP based polling from vuSmartMaps to supported network/security devices

 4